As a business owner, you’ve probably got your…

-Most of the writers of the industry are targeting the niche blogs and writing the similar content that they might want to link to.
+Most of the writers in the industry are targeting niche blogs and writing similar content that they might want to link to.
 The writers are less concerned about the requirements of their true audience.
-They think that one backlink at such sites would gain them the vote of confidence to improve the rankings.
+They think that one backlink at such sites would gain them the vote of confidence to improve their rankings.

 We cannot deny the fact that one link at the high authority sites of your niche can do wonders but aren’t we forgetting something?